 SI joint dysfunction tends to begin with an injury to the ligaments that are meant to hold the joint in place.
-This can happen through blunt force, like falling on your butt, or through repetitive motions and sports that subject the ligaments to more force than they are able to handle.
+This can happen through blunt force, like falling on your butt, or through repetitive motions and sports that subject the ligaments to more force than they are able to handle over time.

 In general, I think these factors can be grouped into two main categories:

 Acute Onset– symptoms that arise quickly and abruptly in response to one specific event, such as an injury.

 The SI joint is made to absorb a lot of force and disperse it throughout the body (both transmitting force up from the legs and down from the trunk).
 However, it’s possible to experience an event or perform an action that will create too much force for the joint to bear.

 One pretty common way to injure the SI joint is in a fall.
 When you fall and your pelvis hits the ground, it can send more force through the SI joint ligaments than they’re meant to handle, and they can become sprained (similar to how can sprain the ligaments in any other joint, such as the ankle).
 This is how Kerry (a reader who agreed to share her story with you) first injured her SI joints– she slipped on an icy sidewalk.

 You can sprain the SI joint ligaments through anything that creates a very forceful impact on the pelvis.
 I know another woman who injured her SI joint by holding her foot down on the brake when her car was rear ended.
 The force of that accident ended up sending more force through her right SI joint than the ligaments could handle, and they were sprained.

 Chronic Onset– symptoms that built up over time.